-Duane L. Jones, a director and actor, died Friday 22 july 1988, in Winthrop University Hospital in Mineola, L.I.
+Duane L. Jones, a director and actor, born April 11, 1937, died Friday 22 july 1988, in Winthrop University Hospital in Mineola, L.I.
 He was 51 years old and lived in Westbury, L.I.

 Marva Jones Brooks, Mr. Jones's sister and the City Attorney of Atlanta, said death was caused by cardiopulmonary arrest.

 Mr. Jones was director of the Maguire Theater at the State University College at Old Westbury and artistic director at the Richard Allen Center for Culture and Art in Manhattan.

 He directed many stage productions, including Vy Higgensen's ''Mama, I Want to Sing,'' a gospel musical.
 Among the more than 20 productions he staged for the Richard Allen Center were ''The Estate'' by Ray Aranha, ''God's Trombones'' by James Weldon Johnson and ''Black Picture Show'' by Bill Gunn.
 He directed ''The Medium'' and ''Sojourner'' for Opera Ebony.
 On TV and in Films